About Enzo

 Enzo De Palma is a writer and musician based in Los Angeles, CA.

 As a writer, Enzo has a passion for comic books, science fiction and critical exploration of the identity of America.
 His debut graphic novel, Manhattan: Manhunt, with artists Diego Albuquerque and Joshua “Sway” Swaby, is available now.
 And you can learn more about his contribution to Oneshi Press’ Cohorts Anthology here.
-Enzo is also constantly working on other graphic novels, comic book series, novels, op/eds and screenplays.
+Enzo is also constantly working on other graphic novels, comic book series, novels, short stories and screenplays.
 A comic book fan from a young age, he graduated with a Bachelor's degree in Graphic Novel Writing from New York University's Gallatin School of Individualized Study, where he studied under comic book writer and novelist Clay McLeod Chapman.